-Students might use Lists & Spreadsheets to calculate the ratio of women's income to men's income, graph the ratios over time (Figure 5).
+Students might return to Lists and calculate the ratio of women's income to men's income in L1 (Figure 4).

-Figure 5 Ratio of women's income to men's income over the years
+Figure 4.
+Ratio of women's income to men's income over the years

-Figure 6 Regression line for the ratio of women's to men's income over time
+Figure 5.
+Graph of ratio of women's income to men's income to men's income over years